 - Limited to Square payment processing

 Square tops our list of the best retail POS systems and finds a place in this guide because of its excellent price point and ease of use.
-It does not offer as many garden-specific features as the others on our list but does have mobile and counter POS systems, good inventory, an online store, and invoicing capability.
+It does not offer as many garden-specific features as the others on our list but does have mobile and counter POS systems, good inventory, an online store, invoicing capability, and generally high flexibility and ease of use.
 Plus, as you grow, you can add other tools like loyalty, team management, and even payroll.
 Square also offers banking services.

-It earned a 4.31 out of 5 in our garden center POS evaluation, taking second place to POS Nation, which has tools specific for garden centers.
-Square lost points because it ties you to its payment processing; some of the features also require a paid plan (which is still the least expensive on the list).
+It earned a 4.11 out of 5 in our garden center POS evaluation.
+Square lost points because it ties you to its payment processing; some of the features also require a paid plan (which is still the least expensive on this list).

 Square’s basic POS and ecommerce systems cost nothing but offer excellent features for loading and tracking inventory and sales both in-store and online.
-For more features, it offers paid plans.
-Square’s transaction fees are competitive, although you may find some cheaper rates with other processors.
-It also has add-ons for loyalty, marketing, and other business functions.
+For more features, Square offers paid plans.
+Its transaction fees are competitive, although you may find some cheaper rates with other processors.
+It also offers paid add-ons for loyalty, marketing, and other business functions.

 Square’s software is the cheapest on our list, unless you consider buying your software outright—like with RetailEdge—and using it for a year or more.
 The hardware, too, is reasonable; Square can be used on mobile devices but also has its own line of POS hardware.